 Symptoms most often occur within three days of stopping the antidepressant.
 TThere can be some differences in how people feel when they stop their medicine.
 Some people might have symptoms that are moderate to severe and may last longer than a few weeks.
 Symptoms can include:

 - Depression and mood swings

 - Electric shock sensations

 - Flu-like symptoms

 - Trouble sleeping

-In rare cases, in people who have bipolar disorder, antidepressant withdrawal has been known to trigger mania.
-Withdrawal from certain, older types of antidepressants called MAOIs has also (though rarely) been reported to cause confusion and psychotic symptoms.
+In rare cases, antidepressant withdrawal may cause mania.
+Certain, older types of antidepressants called MAOIs can lead to confusion and psychotic symptoms.

-If you are thinking about stopping your antidepressant therapy, talk to your doctor.
+If you are thinking about stopping your antidepressant therapy, talk to your doctor to discuss the risks and benefits of discontinuing treatment.
 Never stop "cold turkey."
-In many cases, the best and safest way to quit an antidepressant is to slowly cut back your dose under the guidance of your doctor.
+In many cases, the best way to stop taking most antidepressants is to slowly cut back your dose under the guidance of your doctor.
 This is called tapering.
-Tapering helps your brain adjust to the chemical changes and can help prevent severe withdrawal symptoms.
-Your doctor will tell you how to cut back your dose over a couple of days.
+Tapering helps your brain adjust to the chemical changes and can help prevent discontinuation symptoms.
+Your doctor will tell you how to lower your dose over a couple of days.
 Never try to do this on your own.

 Sometimes, doctors can prescribe medicines to help with discontinuation symptoms such as nausea or insomnia.
 They also may advise switching from a short- to a long-acting antidepressant to ease the transition off of a medicine for depression.